Mike Nichols's unrealized projects: Untitled Oscar Wilde biopic

 In 1994, United Artists was developing a film about the life of controversial British playwright Oscar Wilde that was to be produced and presumably directed by Nichols, with Alice Arlen as executive producer.
 David Hare wrote the script, and Liam Neeson was allegedly in discussions to play Wilde.

 Kind Hearts and Coronets remake

 In an April 1999 profile for The New York Times, Nichols revealed that his next project was likely to be a remake of the 1949 black comedy Kind Hearts and Coronets which was being written by Elaine May and set to star Robin Williams.
 The following year, it was officially reported that Universal was moving toward a fall start for production on the Nichols-directed Kind Hearts and Coronets.
 Nichols had developed the script with May before they were officially given the greenlight.
 Will Smith, Connie Nielsen and Jada Pinkett Smith were also cast in the film.
+In an interview for film magazine Cinescape, Nichols detailed his take on the story: "The movie is about a large, rich family where this heiress marries a black man.
+She's thrown out of the family.
+Years later, her grown-up son, who I hope will be played by Will Smith, wants to bury his mother in the family tomb.
+They turn him down and he decides to avenge her.
+So he kills the rich family members one by one."
+He also specified that he would not be totally faithful to the original as his version would be more about race and less about class struggle.
+"My movie will also end differently," the director added.
+"We won't wind up in a prison."